 Returns to a previous version of the currently open script.
+For more information, see section Changing the settings of the script editor, "Backup tab".

 File | File manager

 Opens the file manager, which you can used to easily find, open, delete and print files.
 More information about this can be found in Using the file manager.